dbuzinski/buz-shell/README.md

 # BuzShell
 It's the shell I use.
-Simple as
+Simple as.

 ## Usage
 ```bash